Brown bag seminar: Equality, Equity, and Educational Prosperity

 Welcome to CEMO's weekly Brown Bag seminars in methodology.
-This week's seminar is omitted responses in achievement tests, and will be given by Professor II Andreas Frey from Centre for Educational Measurement.
+This week's seminar will be given by Professor J. Douglas Willms from the University of New Brunswick in Canada, and carries the title Equality, Equity, and Educational Prosperity.

 The seminar is open to everybody.
 Participants bring along their lunch, listen to the presentation, discuss scientific topics, give feedback, and socialize.